hjwhang/AutoCrop/README.md

 AutoCrop
 ========

 Library that allows automatic cropping of white borders according to LAB colour space deltas.
 Includes extended ImageView that automatically crops images.
-This is my first library,
+This is my first library, sorry for any mistakes/ bugs/ design flaws/ general teribble-ness! :D

 Usage
 =====